HaveAGitGat/Tdarr/README.md

 - Tested on a 180,000 file dummy library with 60 workers
 - Search for files based on hundreds of properties
 - Expanding stats page
-- Hardware transcoding container (install Nvidia plugin on UnRaid/nVidia runtime container on Ubuntu)
+- Hardware transcoding container (install Nvidia plugin on unRAID/Nvidia runtime container on Ubuntu)

-Currently in Alpha but looking for feedback/suggestions.
+Currently in Beta but looking for feedback/suggestions.

 <p align="center">
 <img src="https://i.imgur.com/wRV6tBJ.png" height="300" />